So, why is my dog so itchy?

 Veterinary Formula is a Clinical Care Antiparasitic & Antiseborrheic Medicated Dog Shampoo that treats skin scaling caused by seborrhea, relieve mange and other parasitic infections and treat fungal and bacterial infections.
 Colloidal Oatmeal and Allantoin hydrate skin and promote healing.

 These two products and others on the shampoos can save you money by buying one and not just another to solve the problem at hand.

-In other words, get the remedy you need now to solve the problem or situations and then go out and get a good dog shampoo and don’t skimp on the few extra dollars.
+In other words, get the remedy you need now to solve the problem or situation, and then go out and get a good dog shampoo, and don’t skimp on the few extra dollars.
 No Offense.

-I live on a ranch with four dogs and rarely, if any, have these types of problems, other than fleas sometimes.
+I live on a ranch with four dogs and rarely, if any, have these types of problems, other than fleas sometimes present themselves.
 Good food diet, excellent shampoo with regular washings and brushings, and proper flea control.
-That regime can save you quite a few dollars at the vet and have a very healthy pooch to boot.
+That regime can save you quite a lot of dollars at the vet, not to mention the anguish your canine goes through, plus, you’ll have a very healthy pooch to boot.

 — Non-Stinging Antiseptic and Antifungal Solution for the Topical Management of Skin Problems.
 Deodorizes and helps relieve dermatitis and pyoderma which can result from allergies.